Reading time: 3 minutes

 After the death of a family member, credit and finances are likely not going to be top of mind.
 But if you’re handling the person’s estate, it’s important to know how to to notify credit bureaus and close his or her accounts.

 That notification can happen one of two ways – from the executor of the person’s estate or from the Social Security Administration.
-Estate executors or court-appointed designees, however, are encouraged to contact each of the three major credit bureaus so that the deceased’s credit report can be flagged, appropriately.
+Estate executors or court-appointed designees, however, are encouraged to contact at least one of the three nationwide credit bureaus so that the deceased’s credit report can be flagged, appropriately.

 Here are some steps you can take following the death of a loved one if you are the executor of the estate or other court-appointed designee:

-1. Contact the three major credit bureaus to find out what you need to do to notify them of someone's death and get a death notice placed on their credit reports.
+1. Contact a nationwide credit bureau to find out what you need to do to notify them of someone's death and get a death notice placed on their credit reports.

 A death notice flags a person's credit reports as "deceased - do not issue credit."
-If someone attempts to use the deceased person's information to apply for credit, the notice should be displayed informing the creditor the person is deceased.
+If someone attempts to use the deceased person's information to apply for credit, the notice should be displayed when the deceased person's credit report is accessed, informing the creditor the person is deceased.

 Required information may include: